Kishore121523/Assignment_1_App/README.md

 # Assignment 1 - "Add Users" App

-A simple android application developed using Kotlin to add user details and display it in a minimal UI.
+A simple android application developed using Kotlin to add user details and display it in a minimal and a consistent UI.

 ## UI Components used:
  - TextView